lichspace/ua-trace/README.md

 # Usage

-The ua-trace lib do a thing, that if a element has `data-ua-trace` ,  when it view in window or click,it value will be parse to json and merge with the config you identified
+The ua-trace lib do a thing, that if a element has `data-ua-trace` ,  when it appear in window or click,it value will be parse to json and merge with the config you identified

 ## Class UATrace(config[object])